huyphamkaka200411-coder/readingtrail/replit.md

 - **Theming**: Bootstrap 5 with a Replit dark theme.
 - **Responsiveness**: Mobile-first approach with comprehensive responsive design across all screen sizes.
 - **Navigation**: Dual navigation system with a responsive top navbar and a sidebar, synchronized for consistency.
-- **Localization**: Supports Vietnamese (default) and English with a user-friendly language switcher.
+- **Language**: All content is in Vietnamese.

 ### Technical Implementations
 - **Backend Framework**: Flask (Python web framework).
 - **Database**: PostgreSQL with Flask-SQLAlchemy ORM for persistent storage of books, borrowing records, user data, reviews, achievements, and social interactions.
-- **Session Management**: Flask sessions used for user state, including language preferences and temporary borrowing tracking.
+- **Session Management**: Flask sessions used for user state and temporary borrowing tracking.
 - **Architecture Pattern**: Refactored to a modular MVC (Model-View-Controller) pattern with separate files for models and controllers.
 - **Logging**: Python's built-in logging module.
-- **Internationalization**: Comprehensive i18n system with translation management interface and session-based language preference storage.

 ### Feature Specifications
 - **Book Management**: Browsing, searching, detailed views, and borrowing/returning of books.